mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Infernalix bursts into capital city
 - Destroys 3 city blocks before flying away
 - 200+ civilian casualties
-- King Thandris VII declares state of emergency
+- King Aldric IV declares state of emergency
 - Heroes are blamed OR celebrated depending on how they handled it

 **XP:** 15,000+ XP (for surviving, not fighting)